-Check the gasket type, material and dimension.
-The distance between flanges should be just enough to insert the gasket by sliding it inside without causing any damage on it and on the flange planes.
+Check the gasket type, material, and dimension.
+The distance between flanges should be just enough to insert the gasket by sliding it inside without causing any damage to it and the flange planes.

 Make a visual inspection of the coupled flanges.
 Surfaces should generally be in good condition; in particular, scratches in radial direction and oxidation are not admitted.
 As regards flange condition acceptance criteria and detailed prescriptions, please refer to ASME B16.47 and B16.5 procedures.

 Pipes should not be firmly connected to the machine until final piping supports are installed.
 In order to avoid any undue stress, piping installation should never start by the machine flange side.

 Elastic Support Check

 Once the machine flange and piping flange tolerances have been checked, release the elastic supports by removing the locking pins, and make sure pipes remain in position (free to spring around the fixed position).

 While piping machine tightening activities are carried out, install dial gages on the machine legs in order to monitor any abrupt displacement and the alignment equipment too.